Skip to Main Content

 Before beginning your paper, you need to decide how you plan to design the study.

 The research design refers to the overall strategy and analytical approach that you have chosen in order to integrate, in a coherent and logical way, the different components of the study, thus ensuring that the research problem will be thoroughly investigated.
-It constitutes the blueprint for the collection, measurement, and interpretation of information and data.
+It constitutes the blueprint for the collection, measurement, and interpretation of information and/or data.
 Note that the research problem determines the type of design you choose, not the other way around!

 De Vaus, D. A. Research Design in Social Research.
 London: SAGE, 2001; Trochim, William M.K.
 Research Methods Knowledge Base.
 2006.